 Okay, but what’s the downside to Tailwind Create?

-Well, overall no tool is truly perfect in my opinion and Tailwind Create is still in Beta as well.
+Well, overall no tool is truly perfect in my opinion when it comes to using computers to automate visual designs.
 So it’s worth keeping the below limitations in mind for this Tailwind Create Review:

-- Currently, you’ll have to spend some time tweaking designs as often the text is too small or there’s not enough contrast.
-I suspect this will improve over time or with the use of favorites.
+- You’ll ideally have to spend some time tweaking designs as often the text is too small or there’s not enough contrast.
+Though I suspect this will improve over time or with the use of favorites.

 Tailwind Create Review Summary

 Overall, Tailwind Create is designed to help speed up and streamline your Pin design process.
-So you can go from idea to a scheduled pin without having to leave the app.
+So you can go from idea to a scheduled pin without having to ever leave the app.

 The whole process can help make creating fresh pins for Pinterest a breeze.
-Without having to slog away for hours individually designing Pinterest images.
+Without having to slog away for hours individually designing Pinterest images and templates.